citizen-science-association/ppsr-core/docs/contribute.md

 ## Contributing through GitHub

 This standard is maintained in a GitHub repository.
-Don't worry, deep understanding of GitHub is not required, **you don't have to be a programer**.
+Don't worry, deep understanding of GitHub is not required, **you don't have to be a programmer**.

 You will need to be logged into a free [GitHub](https://github.com/) account to make changes.
 We maintain a [technical page](technical) if you want to help with more the technical aspects or understand how this site was built.

 ### Editing An Existing Page

 Editing any page is simple.
-At the bottom of each page is a "edit this page" link that will take you from the website to that file within within our repository GitHub.
+At the bottom of each page is a "edit this page" link that will take you from the website to that file within our repository GitHub.

 ### Page Syntax
 This site is build using Docusaurus.
-[Docusaurus Markdown](https://docusaurus.io/docs/markdown-features) is an extension of the [standard Markdown syntax](https://daringfireball.net/projects/markdown/syntax).[This quickstart](https://guides.github.com/features/mastering-markdown/) guide includes styling for headers, tables, URL linking, and font formating.
+[Docusaurus Markdown](https://docusaurus.io/docs/markdown-features) is an extension of the [standard Markdown syntax](https://daringfireball.net/projects/markdown/syntax).[This quickstart](https://guides.github.com/features/mastering-markdown/) guide includes styling for headers, tables, URL linking, and font formatting.

 ### Proposing changes
 Anyone is welcome to propose changes to the standard.
 Those changes will go through the PPSR Core review process based on its scope.
 After you have edited an existing page OR added a new one, the bottom of the file will have a "Propose changes" section.
 Please include a [good description](https://chris.beams.io/posts/git-commit/).
 Explain **why** the change is needed.